mayagonzoo/africa-pure-tree-green-up/README.md

 Code and datasets for the manuscript titled "Pre-Rain Green-Up in African woodlands and savannas is driven by hydrology rather than photoperiod".

-Rasters of pure tree cover were requested directly from the authors of [More than one quarter of Africa’s tree cover is found outside areas previously classified as forest](https://doi.org/10.1038/s41467-023-37880-4).
+Rasters of pure tree cover (resampled to 10m) were requested directly from the authors of [More than one quarter of Africa’s tree cover is found outside areas previously classified as forest](https://doi.org/10.1038/s41467-023-37880-4).
 All other datasets used in this analysis were derived from the following publicly available sources:
 - [ESA WorldCover](esa-worldcover.org/en)
 - [MODIS Land Cover Type Yearly Global (MCD12Q1.061)](www.earthdata.nasa.gov/data/catalog/lpcloud-mcd12q1-061)